CodeYourFuture/curriculum/content/js1/blocks/reuse/index.md

     6='Given a short program, state the number of times a given function is called'
 +++

-We write a return statement to specify a function's return value.
-If your function call is like a question, the return statement is the answer.
-It's what comes back.
+We need a way to access the percentage string that is created inside `convertToPercentage`.
+To access values created inside functions, we write {{<tooltip title="return statements">}}We write a return statement to specify a function's return value.
+If your function call is like a question, the return value is the answer.
+It's what comes back.{{</tooltip>}}.

 We can add a return statement to `convertToPercentage` like this: